-Earn 400 Airpoints Dollars™ when you apply online by 9 April 2018, are approved and spend $1,500 on your new Card in the first three months.
+Earn 300 Airpoints Dollars™ when you apply through this page by 16 July 2019, are approved and spend $1,500 on your new Card in the first three months.
 Earn 1 Air New Zealand Airpoints Dollar for every $59 you spend.
 Enjoy complimentary Smartphone Screen Insurance for up to $500.

-50 bonus Airpoints Dollars when you apply and enjoy no annual fee ever plus 1 Airpoints Dollar for every $100 you spend - on anything from groceries to music.
-Earn Airpoints Dollars faster by getting a complimentary Supplementary Card for friends and family.
+50 bonus Airpoints Dollars when you apply, are approved, and spend $750 on your Card within your first 3 months.
+No annual fee ever plus 1 Airpoints Dollar for every $100 you spend - on anything from groceries to music.
+Earn more Airpoints Dollars by getting a complimentary Supplementary Card for friends and family.

 (reverts to 19.95% p.a.)

 20,000 Membership Rewards bonus points if you apply online, are approved and spend $750 within the first 3 months.
 Get a special intro rate on purchases of 2.99% p.a.
 Plus enjoy a complimentary direct domestic return flight every year.